 05. Use your stripes(opens in new tab)

 Select an area you want to fill with stripes and then pick Fill... from the Edit menu.
 From the Use menu, pick Pattern and select the warning stripe pattern you just created.
 Click OK.

 You're done!
-We've also added a soft gradient on our example, though of course now you can go to do anything you like to the stripes – distressing them, applying bump maps or anything else!
+We've also added a soft gradient on our example.
+Of course, you can do anything you like to the stripes – distress them, apply bump maps, or anything else!